mintu258845/PasswordManager/README.md

 3. Define a function that asserts that the complexity levels.
 4. Create a script that generates passwords (with multiple scenarios) and tests them using the assertion function you created in step 3.
 Them output the result (success or fail).
 5. Define a function that retrieves a random user and persist the user into an SQLite database (full name and email).
 This SQLite database must be persistent (not in memory).
-6. At last, create a script that retrieves 10 users using the function you created on the last step and for each one: create a new password using the password generator function with random length (between 6 and 12) and random complexity level; persist this password into the SQLite database associated with the correspondent user.
+6. At last, create a script that retrieves 10 users using the function you created on the last step and for each one: create a new password using the password generator function with random length (between 6 to 12) and random complexity level; persist this password into the SQLite database associated with the correspondent user.

 SOLUTION
 In generate_password()